-The date was March 10th, the setting poolside and the event an anniversary party.
 We began pulling out drinks, chips, a slinky, Ring Pops, and orange soda.
-Onlookers curiously observed.
+Poolside onlookers curiously observed.
 What could this duo be up to?

 As adults, we tend to lose interest in the little things we cherished when we were kids.
 Toys, for instance, are usually the first to go, either passed down to a relative, donated to charity, or sadly discarded.
 Stores are stocked with an “upgraded” or “new and improved” version of what we played with.
 However, if you’re one of those hoarders like Fox’s mother who saves random crap, tracking down actual toys from our childhood was hardly difficult.
 It just required a little digging in the abyss known as the garage.

 Thankfully for some toys, time doesn’t take away from its essence.
-Despite buying Lisa Frank materials in 2017, it still had the bright colors and charm as it did in the ‘90s.
+Despite buying Lisa Frank items in 2017, they still had the bright colors and charm as they did in the ‘90s.

 Toys aren’t the only childhood remnants that slowly disappear in life.
 Do you remember the last time you’ve eaten candy?
 The sweet kind dentist beg you to stray from.
 For us we brought back these sweet treats in the form on Fruit By The Foot and Ring Pops.

 What really took us back was our playlist.
 Each song brought discussion and fond memories highlighting where we first heard the song.
 A few caused us to look into the song’s true meaning.